icleveston/RAM-VO/README.md

 ### Tools

-There is no need to use these scripts directly, the `gen_results.zsh` already call then.
+There is no need to use these scripts directly, the `gen_results.zsh` already call them.

 To generate the trajectories and metrics (RPE, ATE):
 ```python